kirchners-manta/MakroLyzer/docs/source/02_Usage.rst

 .. line-block::
   ``-p``
   ``--pattern-file``
-      Path to the pattern file containing the patterns to search for in the macromolecule structure and *Optional.
+      Path to the pattern file containing the patterns to search for in the macromolecule structure.
+      *Optional.
 Default: None*

-Parameters that can be calculated
+Parameters that can be calculated:
 =================================

 Radius of gyration